 Be positive.
 School life should be some of the best days of your life.
 Therefore, it is important to be positive about school and talk about your positive experiences.
 Talking about having fun, learning new things and making lots of new friends.
 This will strengthen your child’s confidence so they feel safe and supported, and your positive attitude towards this change will be picked up by your child.

-Encourage independence.
 Children will be asked to do many things at school for themselves, encourage your child to dress and undress independently, to feed themselves using a knife and fork, go to the lavatory independently, wash their hands and tidy away their toys, to help them feel prepared for school routines.
 It’s also helpful to encourage them to start to solve simple problems, allowing them to make decisions and to seek your help only when they need it.

-Read with them.
 There are lots of books about starting school, making friends and meeting new people, it’s a good idea to read them together to gently prepare them for the fun that awaits.
 We recommend some good ones, including ‘Harry and the Dinosaurs Go to School’, ‘Boris Starts School’ and ‘Topsy and Tim Start School’, to help your child understand the little things like wearing a uniform, how playtime works that school is really supposed to be rather fun!
-If your child is keen to learn the alphabet, please teach them the phonic sounds first as this is will help them when starting to read at school.
+If your child is keen to learn the alphabet, please teach them the phonic sounds first as this will help them when starting to read at school.

 It’s also never too early to introduce your child to an understanding of number.
 It is a vital part of our everyday lives, so making it fun and enjoyable in this crucial period of brain development will help to develop positive associations.
-Count in different ways such as forward and backwards to 10, counting different shapes around the garden, counting ingredients when making cupcakes and recognising some numbers to 10 would be beneficial before starting school.
+Count in different ways such as forward and backwards to 10, count different shapes around the garden, search for numbers around you when you go for a walk.
 There are also lots of fun number games you can play with children such Snakes and ladders, Dominoes and Snap which will also help with taking turns and sharing.
 Our Nursery children love identifying numbers on our interactive boards.